-CA students in grades 1-12 are required to complete a summer reading project / assignment.
+CA students in grades 1-5 are strongly encouraged to complete summer reading activities.
+CA students in grades 6-12 are required to complete a summer reading project / assignment.
 The assignment will be given to the students at the end of the year and can be found on the school website.
 These assignments are due on the first day of the school year and may be graded.